me-rakib/lab-sa-fault-half-adder-nitk/experiment/theory.md

 Stuck-at-1 fault occurs when the value of a particular wire is always at logical 1 irrespective of the value fed to the wire.
 If it is always at logical 0, then it is called stuck-at-0 fault.

-For example if there is SA1 fault in position a, then output will be as shown in table - 2:
+For example if there is SA1 fault in position a, then output will be as shown in table - 2.
+Here value marked with red background indicated as faulty output.

 <center>
 <img src="./images/ha1.png" style="width: 20rem; margin-left: auto; margin-right: auto;max-width: 100%;